LeratoMalatji/EndToEnd-TestFrameWork/README.md

 * Cucumber
 * Selenium

-If used with with with a CI tool like Jenkins  you could paramiterize your Job with to run on different browswers.
+If used with with with a CI tool like Jenkins  you could paramiterize your Job with to run on different browsers.

  BrowerNames